Jomprate/BehavioralPatternsSolution/README.md

 Copy code
 cd ObserverPatternApp
-Run the application to observe how changes in the subject affect all observers.
+Run the application to see how changes in the subject notify all observers.
 📂 Project Structure
-This repository is organized into three main directories, each demonstrating a different behavioral pattern.
+This repository is organized into three main directories, each containing one pattern example.

 🗂 Chain of Responsibility Pattern markdown